 Market risk is the risk of change in fair value of a financial instrument due mainly to fluctuations in interest rates, equity prices, and foreign currency rates.

-In 2019 both Deposits and Fixed income securities were held and therefore exposed to interest rate risk.
 In 2020, only Deposits were held at year end and exposed to interest rate risk.
+In 2021, only Deposits were held at year end and exposed to interest rate risk.